 To understand the current conversation around nonmonogamous relationships, we’ll need to fast forward a bit and bring things a little closer to home.

-Language is cultural, and evolves to meet the communication needs of the people using it.
-As I dug through recent written history on nonmonogamy, a few book titles stood out as major influences shaping modern language around nonmonogamy.
+Language is cultural and evolves to meet the communication needs of the people using it.
+As I dug through recently written history on nonmonogamy, a few book titles stood out as major influences shaping modern language around nonmonogamy.

 Open Marriage: A New Life Style for Couples, 1972